techboy04/Gobblegums-T6Zombies/README.md

 - color - The color you want the text to be in the Gobblegum Machine.
 For Example, "yellow" which will show "Press F to grab Wall Power" where the Wall Power will be colored.
 - duration - Set the Duration of the gobble, if using Activate type just set this to 0.
 If using Timed type, how long in minutes the gum will last, and for Round Based type, how long the gum will last in rounds.
 For Example, since we are using Wall Power, it doesnt need to be timed, so we will simply put 0.
 - check_use - Function that checks if the gum can be activated.
 Perfect for certain requirements like Phoenix Up requiring a player to be down so you can simply check if a player is down and if so, return true.
 For no requirement you can use the ::default_check_use function.
 Otherwise your function will need to return both True and False in some way.
+- doesnt_appear_in_machine - If set to true, it will not appear in the Gobblegum Machine, perfect for obtaining exclusive gobblegums.
+For example, since we want Crate Power to be in the machine, we will need to set it to False.

 TIP 1:
 For any Gum that uses a Waittill, make sure to use two endons to be sure the gums functionality doesnt continue after you switch the gobblegum.